 Do you know why there are two testaments in the Bible?
-Simply defined, the Old Testament is the story of life on earth Jesus came to earth and the New Testament is the chronicle of Jesus' life, death and the birth of the church that followed.
+Simply defined, the Old Testament is the story of life on earth before Jesus was born and the New Testament is the chronicle of Jesus' life, death and the birth of the church that followed.

-That's the tiny nutshell verson, but, really, though, there is a lot more to it than that.
+That's the tiny nutshell verson, but, of course, there is a lot more to it than that.

 By Chapter 6, man had become so evil that God could take no more.

 Chapter 6, people!
 That's not even a nanosecond in the big picture of eternity. 😕